mmatyas/pegasus-docs/docs/themes/qml-tutorials.md

 ## Media playback

 You can write a complete media player in QML.
-The third-party documentation might be a bit outdated, so you might want to ceck the official reference too.
+The third-party documentation is a bit outdated, so you might want to check the official references too.
 The most common components are Video, Audio and Playlist.

 **Resources:**